MRLintern/MRLintern/README.md

 I consider myself to be a polyglot programmer with various interests.
 If I'm unfamiliar with a language and its technlogies (frameworks, libraries etc), I will teach myself these to get a project done, something I've had to do in and outside of industry.
 I'm always intrigued by using a different language to develop a project I've already completed.
 This can be a good experiement or a bad one; the below example I feel is a good one.
 For example, the project [Systems Monitor similar to htop](https://github.com/MRLintern/System-Monitor) was developed in __Modern C++__.
-Could there be an advantage in writing this application in __Rust__ or __Golang__, given these are both System Level languages?
+Could there be an advantage in writing this application in __Rust__ or __Golang__?
 Anyway, what do I usually do in the workplace?
 Read about that below.
 </br>
 <br>
 My past experience includes working in the Oil & Gas Industry and Retail Sector (BI & HR Analytics), utilising a wide range of technologies,